bwesterb/go-ristretto/README.md

 which in turn is based on SUPERCOP's [amd64-51-30k](https://github.com/floodyberry/supercop/tree/master/crypto_sign/ed25519/amd64-51-30k) by Bernstein, Duif, Lange, Schwabe and Yang.
+The new generic radix 51 field operations are also  based on amd64-51-30k.
 The variable-time scalar multiplication code is based on that of [curve25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek).